-~ Students will be kept in shelters until the tornado warning expires - even it if means after dismissal time.
+\sim Students will be kept in shelters until the tornado warning expires - even it if means after dismissal time.

-~ According to our LPS Important Information Booklet (sent out in summer mailing), parents should NOT attempt to come to school during a tornado warning.
+~ According to the LPS Important Information Booklet , parents should NOT attempt to come to school during a tornado warning.
 School officials are NOT permitted to release students from the school building during a tornado warning.